 The project is intended for those artists, performers, visionary poets, who wish to articulate and refine their skills, expand their practice, exploring new ideas and approaches, allowing their work to become more fully realised.
 It offers a rare opportunity to explore new territories of performance in an extended, intensive period of time outside of an academic setting.
-It is both a learning path and a unique occasion to work and collaborate together in the ART WEEK venue Palazzo Mora, while strengthening the creative talent and intellectual freedom of each participant.
+It is both a learning path and a unique occasion to work and collaborate together, while strengthening the creative talent and intellectual freedom of each participant.

 CO-CREATION LIVE FACTORY Prologue 1 consists of:

-In 2011, when we conceived the VENICE INTERNATIONAL PERFORMANCE ART WEEK with its Trilogy of the Body (2012-2016) and its related Educational Learning Program (since 2013), we didn't rely on arid schematisms of hypertrophic art platforms as there are so many in the world, nor common performance art festival formulas.
+In 2011, when we conceived the VENICE INTERNATIONAL PERFORMANCE ART WEEK with the Trilogy of the Body (2012-2016) and the related Educational Learning Program (since 2013), we didn't rely on arid schematisms of hypertrophic art platforms as there are so many in the world, nor common performance art festival formulas.

 Since we live in a Social Age, a time that is all about human connections, social relations, changes and innovations, our urgency was to first realize a long term art project that could connect artists and people, and where the expression of human values and social concerns is not second to the artistic proposition of the project itself.